 Water based architectural coatings are subjected to harsh conditions on a regular basis.
 They need to be able to withstand cleaning chemicals, scrubbing, rain, and condensation.
 The addition of METHOCEL™ to water based paints and coatings helps to improve the durability and resistance to chemicals and moisture.
 Additionally, pin-hole formation is reduced and film uniformity is improved over surfaces with varying porosity.

 Selection of METHOCEL™ grades is determined by two main criteria: viscosity (molecular weight) and degree of substitution.
 These criteria can be identified by the nomenclature of the grade.
 For example:

-METHOCEL™ are polymers based on cellulose that have had hydroxyl functional groups substituted for methoxyl and hydroxypropyl functional groups.
-The degree and nature of substitution varies and can be identified by the first letter in the name of the grade.
+METHOCEL™ are cellulose-based polymers that have had hydroxyl functional groups replaced with methoxyl and hydroxypropyl functional groups.
+The degree and nature of the substitution vary and can be identified by the first letter of the name of the degree.

 The amount and type of substitution lend to differences in organosolubility and thermal gelation temperatures of the polymers.
 In general, organosolubility of METHOCEL™ is increased as hydroxypropyl substitution is increased, and the thermal gelation temperature of METHOCEL™ decreases with increasing methoxyl substitution.
 In latex paint formulations, the "J" and "K" chemistry is typically recommended as they are compatible with most cosolvents used to improve film formation.